 Travel insurance– aside from covering trip cancellations and lost or damaged baggage, certain types of travel insurance help you if you need medical care when you are outside of the country, having this type of insurance can be a good option.
 The plan will help you shoulder health care costs that may not be covered or only partially covered by your Manitoba health insurance.
 Travel insurance can also come in handy if you will be away for a long time and it is possible that your provincial coverage may lapse.

 Considerations for purchasing supplementary health insurance

 If you are thinking of availing supplementary health insurance, carefully consider your needs and resources.
 If you are employed, you should first check with your company’s HR about your group insurance plan coverage and its benefits.
 Some company plans may be flexible and allow you to tailor your coverage to closely meet your needs.

 In Manitoba, individual and group plans are available from Blue Cross or Doctors Manitoba (an autonomous professional organization), or from insurance companies such as Great West Life, Manulife, Sunlife Financial and other private firms.
 These organizations and companies have plans that offer a variety of benefits.
-Conduct a bit of research to find out which plan is best for you.
+Do a bit of research to find out which plan is best for you.
 You can get useful information from insurance company websites or insights from family and friends who have experience about buying supplementary health insurance.
 You can also talk to a health insurance advisor or an agent from a reputable insurance company.

 Do I need supplementary health insurance?

 You have already completed the quiz before.
 Hence you can not start it again.